-Councillor Adams, chair of Norwich Highways Agency committee to reply on behalf of the committee - proposed response to the supplementary question:
+Councillor Adams, chair of Norwich Highways Agency committee replied on behalf of the committee as follows:

 "There is a wide variety of technology available to support a reduction in air pollution.
 By and large vehicle fleets are becoming cleaner due to EU legislation which requires newer vehicles to produce reduced emissions.
 However this can be accelerated through by retro-fitting devices into vehicles to reduce emissions as is being carried out in much of the bus fleet and referred to earlier.